alin-andersen/AlinSpace.Parcel/README.md

 With this library you will never ever have to build any custom file formats anymore.
 The dynamic parcel format can contain any kind of data.

+## Features

+- Versioning support
+- Metadata support
+- JSON support
+- Add any file to the parcel
+- Parcel is compressed (ZIP)
+- Parcel can be unpacked by un-zipping it (you can open it and do stuff without needing the library at all)

 ## How?

 When creating a new parcel a tempoary random directory called the **workspace** is created.
 This directory is used as a temporarly place to keep the files open when working with the parcel file.
 When the parcel is disposed, this workspace directory will be deleted.